What Is the Bankruptcy Means Test Used For?

 Essentially, the "means test" was created to determine whether a debtor's income is low enough to qualify for a Chapter 7 bankruptcy.
 This formula was designed to keep debtors with higher incomes from filing a Chapter 7 bankruptcy.
 High income debtors who fail the means test must file a Chapter 13 bankruptcy, which allows them to repay a portion of debts over a period of 3 to 5 years, but they may not use the Chapter 7 to wipe out their unsecured debts altogether.

 Passing the means test does not mean that you have to be penniless to qualify for a Chapter 7.
-You can earn a significant amount of income and still pass the means test providing you have a lot of expenses such as a large mortgage payment.
+You can earn a significant amount of income and still pass the means test providing you have a lot of expenses.

 The means test was specifically designed to limit the use of the Chapter 7 bankruptcy to those individuals who truly cannot afford to repay their debts.
 The means test deducts specific monthly expenses from the debtor's current monthly income (the debtor's average income over the six months prior to filing for bankruptcy) to arrive at the debtor's disposable income.
 The more disposable income, the less likely the debtor will qualify for a Chapter 7.